Below you will find answers to some of the commonly asked questions about medical cannabis.

 No, we do not require a referral, however, a referral is preferred.

-Your physician will be able to find our Patient Referral Form here.
-Completed forms can be fax to our clinic at 604-371-2044.
+Your physician will be able to find our patient referral form here.
+Completed forms can be faxed to our clinic at 604-371-2044.

 On average the process is 2–4 weeks.
 This is dependant on when we receive your paperwork and records from your medical office.